tinahuang5X/prescribe/README.md

 All fields have to be filled in and input validation checks are performed again for correct email address format and password length.

-An error message will appear if incorrect email addresses or passwords were entered.
+An error message will appear if incorrect email addresses or passwords were entered or invalid inputs were entered.

 ![login](screenshots/LogInPage.png)